BNasmith/PTForsyth/PTFWorkofChrist.md

 message it would have done wonders for the world.
 If only Christ were preached and prac- tised in all His simplicity to the world, how fast Christianity would spread.
-Would it ?
+Would it?
 Do you